 - INTNLREL 115 - Spies, Lies, and Algorithms

-- Policy related internship is broadly defined.
-In addition to policy-focused institutions like government bodies or think tanks, this can include work at corporations and technology companies engaged in international businesses with significant policy implications.
+- Policy Relevant Internship: Policy relevance is broadly defined.
+In addition to policy-focused institutions like government bodies or think tanks, this can include work at corporations and technology companies engaged in international business with significant policy implications.
+This internship must be completed prior to the start of senior year.

-- Honors College: The CISAC Honors College in Washington D.C. is associated with the Bing Honors College and is free-of-charge for all students enrolled in the program.
+- Honors College: The CISAC Honors College, which takes place during early September in Washington D.C., is associated with the Bing Honors College and is free-of-charge for all students enrolled in the program.

-- Honors Thesis (Submission of theses to the Stanford Electronic Repository is a requirement prior to Honors Commencement/Certificate Conferral)
+- Honors Thesis: Completion of an original research thesis represents the culmination of the Honors Program.
+Submission of theses to the Stanford Electronic Repository is a requirement for Honors conferral.

-Program members are expected to participate in the CISAC Honors College, a two-week program that takes place in Washington, D.C., and on the Stanford campus in September before the start of the fall quarter of senior year.
-Students will have the opportunity to discuss their thesis ideas with policymakers, members of the media, and think tank representatives, and to learn more about international security policy from a variety of sources.
+Honors students are expected to participate in the CISAC Honors College, a two-week program that takes place in Washington, D.C. and on the Stanford campus in September, prior to the start of the fall quarter of senior year.
+Students will have the opportunity to learn about international security policy and discuss their thesis ideas with government officials, legislators, journalists, and think tank scholars.

-Students will engage in research and analysis producing an honors thesis at the end of senior year that makes a substantive contribution to the understanding of an international security issue.
+Throughout senior year, students will engage in research and writing, ultimately producing an honors thesis that makes a substantive contribution to the understanding of an international security issue.
 Each student's research is directed by an individual adviser specializing in his or her field of study.
 To see what previous honors students have researched while at CISAC, please visit SearchWorks here.

 2019-20 CISAC HONORS PROGRAM PRESENTATIONS